All insights

 • Bulk export tools

-What we’re building: A module that allows employees to request and manage their annual leave.
+What we are building: a module that lets employees request and manage annual leave.

-• Reduce HR overhead by 30% in managing requests manually
+• Reduce HR overhead by 30% on manual request handling

 • Ensure compliance with leave policy tracking

-• Increase in leave requests processed via system
+• Rise in leave requests processed via the system

 • Reduction in approval time